 Be careful not to leave fruit on the vine too long before harvesting.
 Old fruit can become soft or bitter.
 Overly ripe fruit can also be overly seedy.

 How to Store Fruit

 Harvested cucumber fruit can be stored in a fridge for no more than ten days.
 Wrapping the fruit in cling film, or placing in an airtight bag, will help to keep the moisture in.
 This can help to increase the longevity of the cucumber slightly.
 For longer storage, or if you find yourself with a glut of the fruit, the cucumbers can be pickled.

-This is a great way to cultivate the fruit.
+This is a great way to cultivate the container cucumbers.
 As well as helping you to provide the right conditions, container gardening is also a great way to get the most out of your space.

 Growing in pots is a great way to cultivate this popular fruit.
 A great option for gardeners with poor soil, it also helps you to provide the ideal conditions for the fruit.
 By growing undercover you can ensure that the plants enjoy the temperatures and also extend the season by up to four weeks.